dgm9704/Xoxo/README.md

 # Xoxo
 Container for the Diwen.Xbrl library and any related stuff

-## Please get in touch
+## Ways get in touch
-If you have any questions, comments, suggestions, problems, etc
+If you have any questions, comments, suggestions, problems, bugfixes, etc

 ### create an issue
 https://github.com/dgm9704/Xoxo/issues/new